 Our APEs make it as easy as possible for teachers to introduce this crucial content into the classroom.

-Our curriculum aligned teaching and learning programs are committed to providing students with the knowledge they need to consider, analyse and debate differing perspectives on thought-provoking and relevant topics, as well as the tools to question for themselves what it means to act with kindness, respect, integrity, and compassion in our ever-changing world.
+APEs include curriculum-aligned teaching and learning programs, providing students with the knowledge they need to consider, analyse and debate differing perspectives on thought-provoking and relevant animal protection topics, as well as the tools to question for themselves what it means to act with kindness, respect, integrity, and compassion in our ever-changing world.

 This pedagogical approach follows the inquiry learning model, which encourages students to think critically about the various scientific, ethical, political, and environmental questions that arise from the issues explored.

 We have embedded the Australian Curriculum’s General Capabilities into our sequence of learning, with a focus on Personal and Social Capability and Ethical Understanding.
 All units of work are linked to the cross-curricular priority of Sustainability, which promotes positive change and encourages action.

 Voiceless enables learners to reflect on their personal citizenship, actions and responsibilities within our world, helping them on their path to making informed ethical judgements and preparing them for a life outside the classroom.
 We recognise that today’s youth are tomorrow’s change-makers.
 Access our APE resources here.

 Why did Voiceless develop the APE program?